(The opening section of Beispiel in C, attributed to Johann Kaspar Kerll [1627-1693])

-From 2 July 2018 you can buy The Gates of Vienna as a hard-copy CD, complete with detailed booklet annotations.
+Since 2 July 2018 The Gates of Vienna has been available as a hard-copy CD, complete with detailed booklet annotations.
 Alternatively, The Gates of Vienna became available from that date for download, via Spotify, iTunes, Amazon Music, and Google Play.

 The cost of each hard-copy will be $A20, plus postage and packaging.
 Of course, the postage will vary according to the buyer’s location.
 More details here.

 To find an easy method of working out how much $A20 is worth in other currencies, click here.

 You can also, if you wish, pay via direct Electronic Funds Transfer.
 For more information about that procedure, see here.